controlplaneio/simulator/terraform/README.md

 ## Settings

-Refer to [settings documentation](https://github.com/controlplaneio/simulator-standalone/blob/ansible/terraform/deployments/AwsSimulatorStandalone/README-auto.md) for details on settings required, and defaults provided.
+Refer to [settings documentation](./deployments/AwsSimulatorStandalone/README-auto.md) for details on deployment settings required, and defaults provided.

 ## Remote State